SENIOR DIRECTOR OF ADMISSIONS

 Under general oversight of the Senior Assistant Dean and in consultation with the Executive Directors, develop and execute a multi-year strategic and tactical plan to strengthen and expand the MBA, MPAc and MSBA applicant pools to achieve enrollment and quality targets.

 Design, update, and monitor plans for international, domestic/national, and regional recruitment strategies.

 Develop admissions forecasts using admissions trends and GSM data.
-Benchmark with other top business schools, summarize and analyze data, and act on findings.
+Benchmark with/against other top business schools, summarize and analyze data, and act on findings.

 Develop and monitor performance metrics for the recruiting and admissions program to assess its impact and effectiveness.
 Prepare regular reports, statistical analyses and summaries for admissions.

 Working with the faculty, executive directors, and deans, develop selection criteria to identify students with the highest potential for short- and long-term academic and professional success.
 Research, identify, select and implement tools, techniques and programs designed to evaluate and select GSM applicants.

 Assure that admissions communications, relationship management, and events are strategically designed to support the achievement of the GSM’s overall goals and enhance the visibility of the School in an increasingly competitive market.

 Participate in professional organizations and committees at the international, national and regional level.

 30% CANDIDATE RECRUITMENT AND EVALUATION